 A national IDN recently signed a contract with their healthcare equipment distributor.
 To date, only 30 percent of their facilities are using the service, but they have already realized close to $100,000 in shared profit.
 That is after actively using the contract for only five months and starting very slowly.
 The potential is incredible.
 Not only are they making a profit, but they freed up valuable space in their facilities and leased off-site warehouses.

-CME has a full array of disposition services ranging from buying back your old equipment to a full-service disposition partner agreement.
-In fact, here are 3 ways CME can help with your healthcare equipment disposition.
+CME has a full array of disposition services; in fact, here are 3 ways CME can help with your healthcare equipment disposition.

 With budgets tightening and reimbursements decreasing, this is an area that should be looked at by all healthcare systems and facilities.